dennishermann/dennishermann/README.md

 - 👋 Hi, I’m @dennishermann
 - 👀 I’m interested in all kind of stuff
-- 🌱 I’m currently studying compuer science at LMU
+- 🌱 I’m currently studying compuer science @ TUM
 - 📫 How to reach me dennishermann@dennishermann.de

 <!---